-There may be other reasons for your health care provider to recommend a bone marrow biopsy.
+There may be other reasons for your healthcare provider to recommend a bone marrow biopsy.

-As with any surgical procedure, complications can occur.
+As with any procedure, problems can occur.
 Some possible complications may include:

-There may be other risks depending on your specific medical condition.
-Be sure to discuss any concerns with your health care provider prior to the procedure.
+You may have other risks that are unique to you.
+Be sure to discuss any concerns with your healthcare provider before the procedure.

 Generally, a bone marrow biopsy follows this process:

-Tell your health care provider to report any of the following:
+Call your provider if you have any of the following:

-You may go back to your usual diet and activities unless your health care provider advises you differently.
+You may go back to your usual diet and activities unless your healthcare provider advises you differently.

-Your health care provider may give you other instructions after the procedure, depending on your situation.
+Your healthcare provider may give you other instructions, depending on your situation.

 Stroke is a leading cause of death and a